privatejfx141/teq-data-platform/sprint-backlog/sprint-2/tasks.md

 * notify the backend of the type of template being uploaded

 ## T10 | 8 story points
-Store all template types in database and the data fields in the cols, and mandatory fields
+Create allowed values for all template types, in database and the data fields in the cols, and mandatory fields
 * Needed to determine what templates can be uploaded and what data they can contain